Thanthaikku Pin Thamaiyan: Production

 The film was produced by M. M. A. Subbaiah Thevar, brother of Sandow M. M. A. Chinnappa Thevar under the banner Surya Films.
 He also wrote the story and dialogues.
 The film was directed by G. R. Rao.
 C. V. Moorthi was in charge of cinematography while the editing was done by M. Jagannathan and S. Thanu.
 Art direction was by C. Raghavan.
 Choreography was handled by Chopra, V. Madhavan and Rajkumar.
 K. G. Velappan did the still photography.
 The film was shot at Majestic Studios and was processed at Madras Cine Lab.

 Soundtrack

-The Music was composed by K. V. Mahadevan while the lyrics were penned by A. Maruthakasi, Velsamy Kavi, Kannadasan, A. S. Narayanan and Kovai Kumaradevan.
-Singer is T. R. Mahalingam and the Playback singers are T. M. Soundararajan, A. L. Raghavan, S. C. Krishnan, Jikki, L. R. Eswari and K. Jamuna Rani.
+The Music was composed by K. V. Mahadevan.